 Vaccinations - additional information

-Children aged 12 to 15: Most children can get their COVID-19 vaccine at school or can book their COVID-19 vaccination appointment online.
-Find out more about the COVID-19 vaccine for children aged 12 to 15
+Children aged 12 to 15: Most children can get their COVID-19 vaccine at school or can book their COVID-19 vaccination appointment on the NHS website.
+Find out more about the COVID-19 vaccine for children aged 12 to 15 on the NHS website.

 For booster vaccinations, please note: Most people will be offered a booster dose of the Pfizer/BioNTech vaccine or Moderna vaccine.
 This means your booster dose may be different from the vaccines you had for your 1st and 2nd doses.
 Some people may be offered a booster dose of the Oxford/AstraZeneca vaccine if they cannot have the Pfizer/BioNTech or Moderna vaccine.